cite-architecture/cite_scala/README.md

 ## Notes on the current state of the library

-Version 2.0.x of the library includes a full implementation of the `CtsUrn` class with extensive unit tests.
-The `CiteUrn` is much more rudimentary.
+Version 3.x of the library includes very full implementations with extensive unit tests of the `CtsUrn` class and the newly defined `Cite2Urn` class.

 It uses `sbt` for its build system, and `scalatest` for unit testing.
 Run all tests with `sbt test`; build scaladocs with `sbt doc`.